What’s Michael Jordan’s hang time? Jordan could hang in the air for 0.98 seconds on Earth. But on Moon and Pluto, MJ would fly!

 During a two-handed dunk | 40.93 inches | 0.92 seconds |

-Important Note: everyone’s center of gravity will accelerate the same.
-Some people simply jump higher than others.
-How long you stay afloat directly relates to the height of your jump.
+Important Note: We all share the same acceleration due to gravity.
+Some of us simply spring higher than others.
+How long you float in the air directly ties into the height of your leap.
 The higher you jump, the longer you stay in the air.

-- Holds the ball longer before shooting or dunking.
-On the way down is when he releases the ball.
+- He cradles the ball for longer before releasing his shot or dunking.
+It’s only on the way down that he lets go.

-- Pulls his legs up in the air, to give the illusion he’s staying higher than he truly is.
+- He tucks his legs up in mid-air, making it seem like he’s hovering higher than he actually is.

-- Changes his center of gravity by curling and uncurling his body in mid-air with the ball in his hand.
+- He modifies his center of gravity by coiling and uncoiling his body in the air, ball in hand.

 Michael Jordan’s 1988 free throw dunk hang time